dotnet/csharpstandard/standard/variables.md

 A parameter declared with an `out` modifier is an ***output parameter***.

-An output parameter is a reference variable (§ref-span-safety) which comes into existence upon invocation of the function member, delegate, anonymous function, or local function and its referent is initialized to the variable given as the argument in that invocation.
+An output parameter is a reference variable ([§9.7](variables.md#97-reference-variables-and-returns)) which comes into existence upon invocation of the function member, delegate, anonymous function, or local function and its referent is initialized to the variable given as the argument in that invocation.
 An output parameter ceases to exist when execution of the function body completes.
-Unlike value parameters an output parameter may not be captured (§ref-span-safety-limitations).
+Unlike value parameters an output parameter may not be captured ([§9.7.2.8](variables.md#9728-limitations-on-reference-variables)).

 The following definite-assignment rules apply to output parameters.